mengsince1986/SICP/SICP Notes/SICP notes.markdown

                 According to the description of evaluation given in section 1.1.3, **the interpreter first evaluates the operator and operands and then applies the resulting procedure to the resulting arguments**.

-                This is not the only way to perform evaluation.
-An alternative evaluation model would not evaluate the operands until their values were needed.
+                This is not the only way to perform evaluation. **An alternative evaluation model would not evaluate the operands until their values were needed**.
 Instead **it would first substitute operand expressions for parameters until it obtained an expression involving only primitive operators, and would then perform the evaluation**.
 If we used this method, the evaluation of

                 ```lisp
                 (f 5)